-From beaches, pools and playgrounds to indoor fun, nature walks, workshops and day trips, this guide makes it easy to plan a brilliant summer.
+From playgrounds, bike rides and nature walks to indoor activities, workshops, day trips and family events, this guide will help you plan a fun and memorable break.
 There’s something for every age and interest including plenty of options for under-5s.

 Please note: All information is correct at the time of publication.